Secrets in the Attic: "Marrowbone" atmospheric and chilling with a mystery that stands up to scrutiny

-Truly suspenseful and chilling in spots, “Marrowbone” conjures up an eerie sense of mystery that gradually reveals itself.
+Truly suspenseful and chilling in spots, “Marrowbone” conjures up an eerie sense of mystery that gradually reveals itself to be about the horrors of the unknown and the mind.
 The breadcrumbs are subtly laid, playing fair with the viewer in what lies at the center.
 In the meantime, there is more than enough moody apprehension and jolts to induce goosebumps, from Jane sticking her hand in a hole in the ceiling to feed a friendly raccoon, to Sam having the guts to enter a forbidden room as the sheet on a mirror slowly comes off, to the cheer of The Beach Boys' "Wouldn't It Be Nice?" on a record player soothing the siblings as they sense a presence outside their safe-space tent, to Billy’s retrieval of a money box down the chimney.
 The performances are strong across the board, George MacKay (2016’s “Captain Fantastic”) leading the way as Jack, who has a shot at an even newer life with Allie, played by the always-watchable Anya Taylor-Joy (2018’s “Thoroughbreds”), who’s like a vibrant getaway from Jack’s simple life but acts as more than just a symbol.
 Rounding out the members of the Marrowbone siblings quite well are Charlie Heaton (Netflix’s “Stranger Things”), Mia Goth (2017’s “A Cure for Wellness”), and Matthew Stagg.
 One might say the third act flies off the rails, but the familiar twist that’s in store mostly stands up to scrutiny.
 Even if it doesn’t work in others’ eyes, “Marrowbone” has more in its heart than just a twist.